 - The Cafe has children's meal and snack options.
 Highchairs are available at the back of the last room.

-- If the weather is good, have some time in the grounds which has a small outdoor cafe and space for kids to run around.
+- If the weather is good, have some time in the Geraldine Mary Harmsworth Park to give the kids space to run around.